best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 To test out navigation you can click ‘Ctrl + G’.
 This brings up a ‘Go to’ tool.
 You can then click onto one of your tables and select ‘OK’ to be taken directly to that table.

 ### Merged and split cells
 Restructure your tables so there are no split cells or merged cells.
-This may seem daunting, but it is one of the crucial issues to address as it is key for both machine readability and accessibility.
+This is a crucial issue to address as it is key for both machine readability and accessibility.

-Merged and split cells make tables hard to understand for users of assistive technology, removing them is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).
+Merged and split cells make tables hard to understand for users of assistive technology, removing them is key to meeting accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 ### Nested tables
 Do not nest tables within other tables, this kind of structure is difficult to understand for users of assistive technology, removing them is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).